-Version 2.0 is a pivot, which bets on emotion.
+Version 2.0 is a pivot that bets on emotion.
 The premise is that if you love customers, they will not only keep doing business with you, but they will also refer new customers for you to love.

 In version 2.0, customer service is a marketing investment.

 Version 2.0 marketing is affordable and self-perpetuating for any small business.
-It also brings about the most profitable part of the equation for a business: the loyal customer, who is worth up to 10 times as much as their first puchase with you.
-4
+It also brings about the most profitable part of the equation for a business: the loyal customer, who is worth up to 10 times as much as their first purchase with you.